bluestar7589/NailManagement/README.md

 - .Net 8
 - [Nail Salon Management](NailSalonManagement.sql) installed

-### Step one - Run the query to generate the database in the sql server
+### Step one - Run the query to generate the database in the SQL server
 You can generate the database by using SQL Server Object Explorer in VS 2022 or using SQL Server Management Studio.

 ### Step two - generate models from the database

-Click on Tools -> nuget package manager -> package manager console Type the command below to generate the models
+Click on Tools -> Nuget package manager -> Package manager console Type the command below to generate the models
 ```csharp
 Scaffold-DbContext 'Data Source=(localdb)\MSSQLLocalDB;Initial Catalog=NailSalon' Microsoft.EntityFrameworkCore.SqlServer